 For information about justices of the peace and public notaries, see ‘Witnessing legal documents’, below.

 Statutory declarations that are to be used in other Australian states may require different wording, and it is best to have them witnessed by a justice of the peace or a solicitor.

-Before making a declaration, check the requirements of the different states with the Law Institute of Victoria (see ‘Contacts’ at the end of this chapter).
+Before making a declaration, check the requirements of the different states with the Law Institute of Victoria.

 Any documents that are to be used overseas should be witnessed by a public notary or justice of the peace.
 However, this depends on the country, as some will only accept the seal of a public notary.
 Check the requirements with the consulate for that country before having any documents witnessed.

 A statutory declaration may be signed, and witnessed, electronically.